-Isaac Luria is a leader in the multifaith movement for justice and a pioneer in using digital tools to make social change.
-As the brains behind the Groundswell digital platform, he helped grow the online faith-based social action network to a community of 100,000 people committed to faith-based social change in just 18 months.
-Isaac is a trusted strategist, trainer, and coach in how to use digital organizing and media strategies to break through the noise, raise money, and build constituency.
-Isaac writes and comments frequently on the intersection of movement building, politics, technology, and social change on Twitter (@isaacluria) and as a blogger on the Huffington Post.
+Isaac Luria is a leader in the multifaith movement for justice and a pioneer in prophetic communications for social change.
+As the brains behind Auburn Seminary's Groundswell digital platform, he helped grow the online faith-based social action network to a community of 115,000 people committed to faith-based social change.
+Isaac is also a trusted strategist and trainer in modern organizing with digital tools, faith-rooted story-telling for social change, and prophetic communications.
 Previous to his current role as Vice President of Auburn Action at Auburn Seminary, Isaac was the Vice President of New Media and Communications at J Street where worked passionately to build the political constituency in the United States to advocate for a secure Israel at peace with its neighbors.
-From 2007 to 2008, Isaac was awarded a prestigious year-long fellowship from the Dorot Foundation to spend the year in Israel.
+He is also currently a New Media Fellow at the New World Foundation.

 Valarie Kaur, Founder, Groundswell, is an award-winning filmmaker, civil rights advocate, and interfaith leader who centers her work around the power of storytelling.
 As founder of Groundswell at Auburn Seminary, she provided the vision and mission to form what is now the largest multifaith online organizing force for social justice.
 She has led national campaigns on hate crimes, racial profiling, immigration detention, marriage equality, and solitary confinement.
 She is a prolific public speaker and frequent political contributor on MSNBC to the Melissa Harris-Perry Show.
 Her opinion essays regularly appear on CNN, The Washington Post, and The Huffington Post.
 Valarie earned degrees at Stanford University, Harvard Divinity School, and Yale Law School, where she founded the Yale Visual Law Project to train students in the art of storytelling for social change.
 The Center for American Progress calls Valarie, a Sikh American, “a standout figure in the world of interfaith organizing and activism” and one of 13 national faith leaders to watch.